Skin Cancer Excision

 When to make an appointment

-If you have been diagnosed with skin cancer and want to know if surgical excision is an appropriate and effective treatment, call our office to make an appointment.
+If you have been diagnosed with skin cancer and want to know if surgical excision is an appropriate and effective treatment, Contact us to make an appointment.
 If you have a skin growth that has suddenly changed, appears to be abnormal or is non-healing, it should be evaluated by a medical provider.